Overview of the differences between smoking and grilling, including methods, temperatures, tools, and best foods for each BBQ cooking style

 For Smoking

-- Dedicated smoker (offset, gravity fed, pellet smoker, or water smoker)
+• Dedicated smoker (offset, gravity fed, pellet, or water smoker)

-- Water pan for moisture control (on many smoker styles)
+• Water pan for moisture control (depending on smoker style)

-- Spray bottle or mop for keeping the surface hydrated
+• Spray bottle or mop for managing surface moisture

 For Grilling